There are two ways to add new functions to MySQL:

 mysql> CREATE FUNCTION metaphon RETURNS STRING SONAME "udf_example.so"; mysql> CREATE FUNCTION myfunc_double RETURNS REAL SONAME "udf_example.so"; mysql> CREATE FUNCTION myfunc_int RETURNS INTEGER SONAME "udf_example.so"; mysql> CREATE FUNCTION lookup RETURNS STRING SONAME "udf_example.so"; mysql> CREATE FUNCTION reverse_lookup RETURNS STRING SONAME "udf_example.so";

-Functions can be deleted using DROP FUNCTION
+Functions can be deleted using DROP FUNCTION:

 mysql> DROP FUNCTION metaphon; mysql> DROP FUNCTION myfunc_double; mysql> DROP FUNCTION myfunc_int; mysql> DROP FUNCTION lookup; mysql> DROP FUNCTION reverse_lookup;

-The CREATE FUNCTION
+The CREATE FUNCTION and DROP FUNCTION statements update the

-database.
+system table func in the mysql database.
 The function's name,

 type and shared library name are saved in the table.
 You must have the

-insert and delete privileges for the mysql
+insert and delete privileges for the mysql database

 to create and drop functions.

-to add a function that has already
+You should not use CREATE FUNCTION to add a function that has already

 been created.
 If you need to reinstall a function, you should remove it with

-and then reinstall it with CREATE FUNCTION
+DROP FUNCTION and then reinstall it with CREATE FUNCTION.
+You

 would need to do this, for example, if you recompile a new version of your

-gets the new version.
+function, so that mysqld gets the new version.
 Otherwise the server

 will continue to use the old version.